-Your auditor will send you a summary of all audit findings within 10 working days that will detail any non-conformities.
+Once the auditor has completed the audit across your group's central office and all sites visited, they will conclude their findings and summarise any non-conformities.
+Your auditor will send you a summary of all audit findings within 10 working days that will detail any non-conformities raised by the auditor.